7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - If crops drink quickly, replenish daily

-- For slower drinkers, refresh every 2-3 days
+- For slower drinkers, refresh every 2 to 3 days

 - Water should always be touching the bottom of the roots